CollinDewey/terascripting/content/presentations/cryptography-ctf-basics/cryptography-ctf-basics.md

 |16|Hex|Elements|45 6C 65 6D 65 6E 74 73|Digits 0-9 and A-F|
 |64|Base64|Celestial!|Q2VsZXN0aWFsIQ==|a-z, A-Z, 0-9. `=` or `==` as padding|

-Other representations such as Morse Code and Braille
+There exist other representations such as Morse Code and Braille

 ---
 <!-- _footer: https://gchq.github.io/CyberChef/-->